Josuto/monguito/README.md

 }
 ```

-The class `MongooseBookRepository` is a concrete repository for the domain object `Book` that
+The class `MongooseBookRepository` is a custom repository for the domain object `Book` that extends `MongooseRepository`
-extends `MongooseRepository` and implements `BookRepository`.
+and implements `BookRepository`.
 Here is the definition for `MongooseBookRepository`:

 ```typescript
 export class MongooseBookRepository